GAPS-Collab/Tasks/docs/MEC/notes/UMB/installation.md

   WRENCH, INSTEAD USE A SOCKET.**  This could be a 5/16" socket on a driver or a ratchet.
 If you have to deal with a threaded road or a long screw, then use the [pass-through wrench](https://a.co/d/jaLb467).
+- Always creep up on a torque spec!!  **WHEN IN DOUBT, STOP TORQUING AND GET A SECOND OPINION FOR SOMEONE WITH EXPERIENCE.**  We do NOT have spares for UMB mounts, so a stripped tap or broken screw will set us back for a significant period of time.

+### Assembly Schematics

+[Panel 10 & 13 PDF]:
+[Panel 8 & 11 PDF]:
+[Panel 9 & 12 PDF]:
+[Panel 7 PDF]:

+I've generated assembly/BOM documents for each mounting variations.
+These documents have exploded views of the mounts, list of components, and torque specs.
+All the documents are on the GAPS NextCloud, and I'm linking them below:

+* [Panel 10 & 13 PDF]
+* [Panel 8 & 11 PDF]:
+* [Panel 9 & 12 PDF]:
+* [Panel 7 PDF]:

 ### Hardware

 [washer no 10 .688 OD]: https://www.mcmaster.com/90313A103/
 [washer no 10 .75 OD]: https://www.mcmaster.com/90313A400/
+[washer no 10 .354 OD 1x]: https://www.mcmaster.com/5360N124/
+[washer no 10 .354 OD 2x]: https://www.mcmaster.com/5360N125/

 |           Component           |    QTY    | Description & Notes               |
 |:-----------------------------:|:---------:|:----------------------------------|